Tarbal/blacklistFromWebserver/README.md

+Update 1/27/21: I have decided that everyone should come up with their own lists.
+My moral code dictates that publicly blacklisting addresses or individuals is bad practice in any field.

 Blacklist ipv4 addresses from a list within a text file.

 Blacklist many key ip nodes of China, Russia, and North Korea from your web server (or, just your Linux desktop environment)